You've landed on the Sturtevant Richmont 1350 TD page because you clicked on the link in the Assembly Magazine ad.

 Torque and Angle Monitoring (TAM) can identify when an operator is trying to tighten a previously tightened fastener.
 It can also identify if a gasket is missing. because the target won't be achieved when the degrees of angle (or fastener rotation) have been met.

 Torque to Angle (T2A) also identifies when an operator is trying to tighten a previously tightened fastener.
 It also identifies cross-threaded fasteners or when debris is present in the threads.

-The 1350 TD is embedded with a radio that operates on 12 XBEE channels.
+The 1350 TD is embedded with a radio that broadcasts at 2.4 GHz and operates on 12 XBEE channels.
 The radio communicates in a proprietary protocol.
 The radio in the tool communicates with a radio in the Sturtevant Richmont torque controller.
 The tool is paired with P-Sets.
-The 1350 TD remains in SUSPENDED MODE until a parameter or P-Set with which it is paired becomes active.
+The 1350 TD remains in SUSPEND MODE until a parameter or P-Set with which it is paired becomes active.
 At that point, the LED ring on the tool nose flashes to identify that the tool is active.
 The operator picks up the tool and goes to work.
 If the operator picks up the wrong tool, the controller will not recognize any work being attempted with a tool that is in SUSPEND MODE.